HathorNetwork/hathor-wallet/QA.md

     1. Click on the uid and register it.

 1. **Register in the 'Custom tokens' screen**
-    1. Click on 'About TST' tab.
+    1. Click on 'About Test Token' tab.
     1. Validate that all informations are correct (name, symbol, supply) and copy the configuration string.
     1. Unregister the token TST.
     1. Click on 'Custom tokens', then 'Register token'.